savannahestridge/unaccompanied_tableau_analysis/README.md

 # Purpose:

-This analysis investigates the systemic injustices experienced by unaccompanied minors at the United States borders, with the aim of amplifying their experiences through data analysis.
+This analysis investigates the journeys of unaccompanied minors who arrive at the United States border, with the aim of providing an understanding of their experiences through data analysis.
 The findings are presented in two formats: a comprehensive analysis within this **README.md**, intended for readers with a background in data analysis, and a **Tableau dashboard** designed to engage a wider audience, including those less familiar with immigration issues or large-scale datasets.
-The majority of visualizations contained in the README.md are also reproduced in the dashboard to maintain consistency and support broader accessibility.

 # Methodology

 ## Data Sources

-This analysis utilizes a dataset provided by **The New York Times**, containing anonymized information on over **550,000 child migrants** spanning from **January 2015 to May 2023**.
+This analysis utilizes a dataset published by The New York Times[^1], containing anonymized information on over 550,000 child migrants between January 2015 and May 2023.

 The dataset includes key variables such as:

 - **Child’s gender**
 - **Country of origin**